MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 # Connections and authentication in Power Query Online

-In Power Query Online, a named connection refers to the unique identifier and associated credentials used to establish a connection to a particular data source.
+In Power Query Online, a connection refers to the unique identifier and associated credentials used to establish a connection to a particular data source.
 One convenient feature of connections in Power Query is that you can create multiple connections against the same data source with different credentials.

 ![Example of setting a named connection for a Gateway data source, in this case a SQL Server](media/named-connections/sql-server-named-connection.png)